IMF OKs Greek next aid tranche; Lagarde sees progress

 | WASHINGTON

-After months of uncertainty over Greece's debt sustainability and measures to get the Greek economy back on track, the IMF board of member countries supported the 3.24 billion euros disbursement to Greece.
+After months of uncertainty over Greece's debt sustainability and measures to get the Greek economy back on track, the IMF board of member countries supported the 3.24 billion euros ($4.31 billion) disbursement to Greece.

 "Forceful structural reforms and broad-based domestic support will be needed to meet challenges, alongside long-term support from Greece's European partners," Lagarde said in a statement.